MikeyBurkman/cecil/README.md

 cecil ./yourScript.js
 ```

+## Why?
+- Sometimes you just want a single simple script without initializing an entire npm structure
+- Put multiple scripts in the same folder without conflicting dependencies
+- Distribute single files, instead of scripts with package.json files.
+Not everything needs to be its own module in NPM.

 ## How does it work?
 - It looks through your file for dependencies marked with `//! dependency@version`
 - It will stop looking for dependencies when it hits the first non-comment line